vroger11/vroger11.github.io/_posts/2020-08-02-automatizations-using-ssh-keys.markdown

 ```bash
 ~/.config/autostart-scripts/ssh-add.sh
 ```
-It will let the KDE wallet retain the password for your private key and unlock it after each login.
+It will let the KDE wallet retain the password for your private key and unlocks it after each login.

 # Sources and inspirations